-Brussels, the capital of Belgium, started as a small settlement in the marshes along the Senne River.
+Brussels started as a small settlement in the marshes along the Senne River.
 The name "Brussels" comes from the old word "Bruocsella," meaning "settlement in the marshes."
 People first mention it around the 10th century, and in 979, Duke Charles of Lower Lorraine built a fort and chapel there, which many consider the official founding moment.

 During the Middle Ages, Brussels grew into an important trading town in the Duchy of Brabant.
-It sat at the crossroads of major routes linking the Rhine area to Flanders, so merchants thrived selling luxury fabrics like cloth.
+It sat at the crossroads of major routes linking the Rhine area to Flanders, so merchants thrived selling luxury fabrics.
 By the 12th and 13th centuries, the city had defensive walls, a market square, and guilds that organized crafts and trade.
 It became one of the main cities in the region.

 In the 15th and 16th centuries, Brussels rose even higher under the Burgundian dukes and later the Habsburgs.
 It served as a political center with grand courts and beautiful buildings.
-The famous Grand Place (now a UNESCO site) got its stunning guild houses during this time.
+The famous Grand Place, now a UNESCO site, got its stunning guild houses during this time.
 The city saw religious changes during the Reformation and the Eighty Years' War, but it stayed a key spot for rulers like Charles V, who made it a hub for his vast empire.

 After a period of Spanish and then Austrian rule, Brussels fell under French control during the Napoleonic era in the late 18th and early 19th centuries.
 In 1830, a revolution started right in Brussels.
 An opera performance sparked riots against Dutch rule, leading to Belgium's independence.
 The new country chose Brussels as its capital in 1831, and King Leopold I was crowned there.